xpsi-group/xpsi/docs/source/overview.rst

 transform a radiation field incident on the detector into a form which enters directly in the sampling distribution of :math:`\mathcal{D}_{i}`.

-.. note:: For an outdated (and unfinished) manuscript on computation of
-          incident specific flux pulses (and the references therein) ask the author.

 Posteriors
 ----------